 ~ Roud Folk Song Index number 5040

-This quanket will be donated for a child in foster care.
+This quanket was donated for a child in foster care in October, 2021.

 *While the picture of my design wall doesn’t have this latest quanket on it, I thought you might like to see what my design wall looks like.
 It is a piece of 1/2″ styrofoam insulation covered with felt, measuring roughly 5’x6′.
 My murphy-style cutting table is immediately behind my sewing machine, a 1950’s Singer 401a, slant-o-matic.
 The cabinet for the fold-up cutting table has a blackboard backing, so I can keep notes for my current projects.
 The sewing machine was my grandmothers, and the one she used to teach me to sew over 50 years ago.